Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 - command (optional): the event name or training phrase sent to the bot.
 Defaults to title if not provided
 - type: either 'event' or 'training'.
 This corresponds to an event name or training phrase for an intent.
+- parameters (optional): an object containing parameters to be sent to the bot.
+The object key is the parameter name and the value is the parameter value.

 ### link